Javascript Jems - active logic, truthy and falsey

 B=false;

-if(A||B)alert("The expression is TRUE");
+if(A||B) alert("The expression is TRUE");

 you will see that the result is indeed true as the line starting T,F suggests.

-The first difference between Javascript and other languages is the fact that it uses a concept of "truthiness" and "falsiness".
+The first difference between JavaScript and other languages is the fact that it uses a concept of "truthiness" and "falsiness".

-All values in Javascript can be treated as if they were Boolean values.
+All values in JavaScript can be treated as if they were Boolean values.

-Any zero, null, undefined or null string are falsey and behave in logical expressions as if they were false and everything else is truthy and behave in logical expressions as if they were true.
+The values zero, null, undefined and the null string are falsey and they behave in logical expressions as if they were false.

 So for example you can write